Most Spider Plants normally have inflorescence on growing stems, but the blossoms sometimes emerge on the tips of existing stems.

 Spider Plant does well in warm temperatures and moderates to high humidity.

 Provide temperatures between 70-90°F (21-32°C) and 40-80% humidity in the blooming season.

 Similarly, ensure the temperature does not drop below 55°F (12°C) at night.

-A temperature that is too high or low will affect the flowering, whereas low humidity will affect the plant’s health.
+A too-high or low temperature will affect the flowering, whereas low humidity will affect the plant’s health.

 One way to ensure the optimal temperature is to find a brightly lit location around the house.

 Consider installing a room humidifier for optimal humid conditions.

 Should You Cut Spider Plant Flowers?

 Spider Plant flower does not require pruning until you grow them for different purposes.

 However, you can trim the flowers in summer to redirect the energy towards larger and healthier leaves.